-On the 2nd January 2018 Clara had emergency surgey and lost 75cm of her bowel.
+On the 2nd January 2018 Clara had emergency surgery and lost the majority of her small intestine.
 We were told she may not live beyond the next 24 – 48 hours.

-Clara then remained in Intensive Care for three more weeks, fighting for her life with heterotaxy (her stomach, liver, and spleen are all in the wrong place) and a rare bowel disease that’s led to Short Gut Syndrome.
+Clara then remained in Intensive Care for three more weeks, fighting for her life.

 Clara moved to the surgical ward in the Children’s Hospital for six months – but was initially expected to do so for at least a year.
-She has since had eight surgical procedures and has also been diagnosed with Auditory Neuropathy Spectrum Disorder (an unknown degree of hearing loss).
+She has since had eight surgical procedures, but has lived at home since she was 6 months old.

 Originally, the next paragraph read: “Clara will be on TPN, total parental nutrition, for a number of years.
 This means she’s fed nutritional fluids intravenously via a Hickman Line, a type of line that goes in through her chest and feeds into her main vein draining into her heart.”